bella2391/speech-to-text/README.md

-# Speech-Recognition
+# Speech-To-Text

-## Comment
-This is under development for forge with similar functionality to Spigot provided from [FMC-Plugin](https://github.com/bella2391/FMC-Plugin/tree/master).<br>
 ## Note

-This is designed on the premise of connecting Velocity network.
+It is possible to output conversations in mp3, wav, etc. in text format.

 ## Lisence

-This project is licensed under the MIT License, see the LICENSE.txt file for details
+This project is licensed under the MIT License, see the LICENSE.txt file for details.